MPES project management in the healthcare environment

 - Introduction to health risk assessment methodology

-- The aim of this U.E. is to provide the technical and legal knowledge required for a multi-disciplinary approach to health, safety and environmental issues.
+- The objective of this course unit is to provide the technical and legal knowledge necessary for a multidisciplinary approach to health, safety, and environmental issues.

-- Students will be able to identify and assess a risk situation for the individual at work and for his or her environment, implement methods of analysis, control, prevention and intervention in the face of natural or technological hazards, and act as safety and environmental advisors, facilitators and trainers.
-For added pedagogical benefit, students practice the practical application of the methodologies presented in risk analysis workshops and document templates with professionals.
+- Students will be able to identify and assess situations that pose a risk to individuals at work and to their environment, implement methods for analyzing, controlling, preventing, and responding to natural or technological risks, and serve as advisors, facilitators, and trainers in safety and environmental matters.
+For greater educational benefit, students practice the practical implementation of the methodologies presented in risk analysis workshops and standard documents with professionals.

-TU PAM1MEBI - Biological and analytical methods for environmental applications
+TU – Biological and analytical methods applicable in the environment

-Number of ECTS = 5 - Responsible TU : Aurélie ESCANDE
+Number of ECTS credits = 5 – TU coordinator TU Aurélie ESCANDE

 - Sampling techniques